SpellholdStudios/Saradas_Magic_for_BG2/README.md

 - Spectacular Combustion
 - Tenser's Supremacy

-<strong>&#10173;</strong> For spells descriptions, please read the <a href="https://gwendolynefreddy.github.io/docs/spellholdstudios/test/saradas_magic_2-readme-english.html#details#spells">mod readme</a>.
+&#9755; For spells descriptions, please read the <a href="https://gwendolynefreddy.github.io/docs/spellholdstudios/test/saradas_magic_2-readme-english.html#details#spells">mod readme</a>.

 The prices are not very cheap, but you can still try to steal from the store. :wink:

+&nbsp;

-<strong>&#9755;</strong> In addition, Saradas is an artifact collector.
+&#10173; In addition, Saradas is an artifact collector.
 If you find any ancient artifact, you can bring it to him, and he will enchant it for you, granting magic properties to the item.
 I have introduced this new feature in Saradas Magic 2 because sometimes, after a quest has been completed, it's not rare to find some useless items inside your inventory.
 The funny thing is they are mostly ancient relics made of gold but end up being sold for a fistful of coins or abandoned in some dusty chest, and forgotten soon after.
 My idea was to give them a purpose.
 The six artifacts are:
 - The Shaman's Staff
 - The Book of Kaza
 - The Mask of King Strohm III